Corporate Headshots For Your Office

 Who picks the final photo?

-Atlanta Business Headshots Steve Glass Photography.jpg There's a number of ways to work this.
+There's a number of ways to work this.
 The most common is that I put up a proofing gallery and someone at your company, most often the subject, chooses the final take to be retouched.
-Alternately you can have the subjects choose at the time of the shoot.
+Alternatively you can have the subjects choose at the time of the shoot.
 Lastly you can have me choose for you.
-In certain situations, like when I'm used as "booth bait" at a conference, trade show, or expo, having me select is the only way it works.
+In certain situations, like when I'm used as "booth bait" at a conference, trade show, or expo, having me select is the only way it works affordably.

 What background should we use for our headshots?